sillsdev/ptx2pdf/docs/documentation/ornaments.md

 vertical sides) matches the border thickness.
 Corner elements normaly need to be larger than this, and scaling is used to ajusted their size to something appropriate.

+If a string is specified, it must be enclosed in straight double quotes (`"thus"`).
+Specifying a string in the ornament specification is a shorthand which autogenerates a new ornament number if there's no matching string already been used.
+Such ornaments always use the font named by `\StringOrnamentFont`.

 #### Rotation and mirroring
  -  `u` 0° rotation (up becomes Up)